VAPLITE

-Accepting the official requirements of the Communist Party, in literary policy VAPLITE has taken an independent position and was standing on the grounds of creation the new Ukrainian literature by qualified artists who put in front of them the demand of improvement and mastering the best achievements of western European culture.
+Accepting the official requirements of the Communist Party, in literary policy VAPLITE has taken an independent position and was standing on the grounds of creating the new Ukrainian literature by qualified artists who put in front of them the demand of improvement and mastering the best achievements of western European culture.
 The virtual leader of the union was Mykola Khvylovy; the president were Mykhailo Yalovy, later - Mykola Kulish; and the secretary was Arkadiy Liubchenko.

 In the organization actively worked, the above-mentioned, Mykola Khvylovy, Mykhailo Yalovy, Oles Dosvitny, Mykola Kulish, Hryhorii Epik, Pavlo Tychyna, Ivan Senchenko, Oleksa Slisarenko, Petro Panch, Mykola Bazhan, Yuriy Yanovskyi, Yuriy Smolych, Ivan Dniprovsky, Oleksandr Kopylenko etc. Alexander Dovzhenko was also a member of VAPLITE.

 Prior to the organization of the association the major literary associations were the Union of Proletarian Writers Hart and the Union of Peasant Writers Pluh.
 Those organizations were mostly culturally enlightening which in actuality distracted them from their literary artistic goals.

 In 1927, VAPLITE was issuing its magazine VAPLITE.

 The views of Mykola Khvylovy led to criticism from the Party and government personnel of the Ukrainian SSR.
 Especially sharp attacks suffered his work, "Waldshnepy".
 Due to constant persecutions VAPLITE was forced to self-dissolve in 1928.
 The members of VAPLITE continued their literary activity in the literary almanac Literary Fair (1928–29) and the organization "Politfront".
 The members of VAPLITE were among the first victims of Stalin regime's repressions.

 Mission

-Organization was based on a notion that the creation of modern Ukrainian literature can be promoted by learning from the best works of Western European culture.
+The Organization was based on the notion that the creation of modern Ukrainian literature can be promoted by learning from the best works of Western European culture.

-Despite agreeing to strict bureaucratic limitations made by the communist party, in questions related to literary agenda VAPLITE had an independent stance and believed in founding the new Ukrainian literature by qualified artists who aimed at self-improvement and researching and adapting best practices of Western culture.
-The leader of VAPLITE was Mykola Khvylovy, the one to proclaim their famous motto "Away from Moscow!".
+Despite agreeing to strict bureaucratic limitations made by the communist party, in questions related to literary agenda, VAPLITE had an independent stance and believed in founding the new Ukrainian literature by qualified artists who aimed at self-improvement and researching and adapting best practices of Western culture.
+The leader of VAPLITE was Mykola Khvylovy, the one to proclaim their famous motto "Away from Moscow!"
 The presidents of the organization was Mykhailo Yalovy (later Mykola Kulish), while Arkadiy Liubchenko was the secretary.